Only self-hosted Blackboard Learn clients need to modify their firewall allowed list for Mobile access.

 These services call outbound to client servers via a static IP NAT, which are listed above.
 DNS lookups for "mbaas.mobile.medu.com" will not resolve to the NAT IPs listed.

-The creation and maintenance of Blackboard mobile applications is unique and complex because Blackboard Learn servers are not a single set of SaaS machines hosted by Blackboard.
-Our mobile applications need to work against a variety of different Blackboard Learn instances, where each instance may be at a different version and patch level.
-In order to work properly against all of these variations, our mobile applications need to understand all of the features, bugs, and institutional customizations for every production Learn instance.
-This created a lot of bloat in our previous mobile applications and made support challenging, as Blackboard can neither force an upgrade/patch on an individual institution's Learn instance nor on a student's mobile device.
+The creation and maintenance of Blackboard Mobile applications is unique and complex because Blackboard Learn servers are not a single set of SaaS machines hosted by Blackboard.
+Our Mobile applications need to work against a variety of different Blackboard Learn instances, where each instance may be at a different version and patch level.
+In order to work properly against all of these variations, our Mobile applications need to understand all of the features, bugs, and institutional customizations for every production Learn instance.
+This created a lot of bloat in our previous Mobile applications and made support challenging, as Blackboard can neither force an upgrade/patch on an individual institution's Learn instance nor on a student's or instructor's Mobile device.

-To alleviate these issues, Blackboard reworked the way our new mobile applications interact with Blackboard Learn instances.
-Blackboard created a mobile backend as a service (mBaaS) that runs on AWS (Amazon Web Services). mBaaS allows our mobile applications to interact with a single set of servers that can abstract various Blackboard Learn versions, bugs, patches, and so on.
-If a client upgrades a Blackboard Learn instance that introduces a customization bug, Blackboard can now respond by patching a single service immediately rather than creating a new version of our mobile applications that need to be approved, released, and downloaded from the app stores.
+To alleviate these issues, Blackboard reworked the way our Mobile applications interact with Blackboard Learn instances.
+Blackboard created a Mobile Backend as a Service (mBaaS) that runs on AWS. mBaaS allows our Mobile applications to interact with a single set of servers that can abstract various Blackboard Learn versions, bugs, patches, and so on.
+If a client upgrades a Blackboard Learn instance that introduces a bug, Blackboard can now respond by patching a single service immediately rather than creating new versions of our Mobile applications that need to be approved, released, and downloaded from the app stores.

-mBaaS is designed to better service our customers, both institutions and students, by reacting to changes quickly from a single code line. mBaaS is not a storage service.
+mBaaS is designed to better service our clients by reacting to changes quickly from a single code line. mBaaS is not a storage service.
 While we may cache some information for a small amount of time to create a better user experience, there is no permanent storage on this service.
-All PII data transmitted and cached through mBaaS is SSL encrypted and in compliance with FERPA and other similar international laws.
+All PII data transmitted and cached through mBaaS is SSL-encrypted and in compliance with FERPA and other similar international laws.

-mBaaS servers are currently located in the United States, Germany, Singapore, Japan, and Australia.
+mBaaS servers are currently located in the United States, Canada, Germany, Singapore, Japan, Australia, and South Africa.
 Blackboard uses AWS Route 53 GEO DNS to route client traffic to the closest globally deployed mBaaS.
-For example, traffic from EU mobile users routes to the EU mBaaS and calls are then made to the local EU Learn instance.
+For example, traffic from EU Mobile users routes to the EU mBaaS and calls are then made to the respective Learn instance.
 Many countries don't want their traffic routed through the United States, and we've implemented this routing to help alleviate those concerns.

-Note that the architecture of this mBaaS relay marks a change in Blackboard’s mobile strategy from previous mobile products.
-The next-generation role-based Blackboard app and Blackboard Instructor app utilize mBaaS.
+Note that the architecture of the mBaaS relay marks a change in Blackboard’s Mobile strategy from previous Mobile products.
+The role-based Blackboard app and Blackboard Instructor app utilize mBaaS.
 However, the discontinued Bb Grader app and discontinued Mobile Learn app operated differently in the past and previously routed all connections directly to the Blackboard Learn environment.

-We are excited to see this technology utilized on our new set of mobile applications, and we look forward to providing a high level of service to our clients and students with our new mBaaS layer.
+We are excited to see this technology utilized for our Mobile applications, and we will continue to provide a high level of service to our clients with our mBaaS layer.